MIPWARE-Official/MW-CE/README.md

 # MIPWARE-Command-Executor-MW-CE-

-The "MIPWARE Command Executor (MW-CE)" is a command executor made FULLY python, it can do many things your normal linux terminal could not do
+The "MIPWARE Command Executor (MW-CE)" is a command executor made FULLY in python, it can do many things your normal linux terminal could not do

 ## How to install